Equality-7-2521/vaterstakepool/README.md

 ### Pre-requisites

-These instructions assume you are familiar with dcrd/dcrwallet.
+These instructions assume you are familiar with vaterd/vaterwallet.

-- Create basic dcrd/dcrwallet/dcrctl config files with usernames, passwords, rpclisten, and network set appropriately within them or run example commands with additional flags as necessary.
+- Create basic vaterd/vaterwallet/vaterctl config files with usernames, passwords, rpclisten, and network set appropriately within them or run example commands with additional flags as necessary.

-- Build/install dcrd and dcrwallet from latest master.
+- Build/install vaterd and vaterwallet from latest master.

-- Run dcrd instances and let them fully sync.
+- Run vaterd instances and let them fully sync.

 ### Voting service fees/cold wallet